meme-ar/patata.ar/index.md

 - NO DRUGS

 ## WIPE

-BR Main schedule
-- Map wipe weekly
+- Map wipe 15 días
 - Wipe at 14:00 BRT on wipe days (except on forced wipes, check #forced-wipe)
 - Blueprint's for servers wipe every month.